 Yeah, our mission is to create a family atmosphere.
 We want our school to fall outside of the institutionalized perception of schools, and to reflect a flexible nature and a family-community aspect.
 We’re not trying to push advertising; we’re not working hard to sell ourselves.
-We’ve created an identity, and for people that want a tight knit community, that’s what we’re about.
+We’ve created an identity, and for people that want a tight-knit community, that’s what we’re about.
 That’s our selling point.

 There’s definitely a sense that every student and staff member has a story to tell, and it makes it feel like the school is a cohesive community that has a story to tell.
 Do you think it’s helped the school as a whole?

 Absolutely.
 The guy we have doing this was a Journalism major, and whenever he hears someone’s story, he immediately gets on that and calls them.
-His main focus is creating a brand new article about this person and telling their story.
+His main focus

 You mentioned that you believe advertising your community was a great idea.
 What did you do before the website, the social media, the blog?
 How did you get new students to enroll?

 Well, we started as a vessel for parents to homeschool through the church, but then they wanted more.
 So in that way, there was no real reason for outreach…but as the church grew, the school grew.
 The families in the church spread through word of mouth, so we grew that way.
 But about eight years ago, there was a bit of a church split, so we lost some families, and then some of the initial families ended up aging out.
 So our population was on the decline, and that’s where we started saying we needed to step up with our advertising efforts.
 We needed to at least let people know we were out there.